iifl-logo

 PARTICULARS OF LOANS AND GUARANTEES

-The Company, being a Non-Banking Financial Company (NBFC) registered under Chapter NIB of the Reserve Bank of India Act, 1934 (2 of 1934), is exempt from complying with the provisions of Section 186 of the Companies Act, 2013 with respect to loans and guarantees.
+The Company, being a Non-Banking Financial Company (NBFC) registered under Chapter IIIB of the Reserve Bank of India Act, 1934 (2 of 1934), is exempt from complying with the provisions of Section 186 of the Companies Act, 2013 with respect to loans and guarantees.

-ASSOCIATE COMPANIES
+ASSOCIATE COMPANY

 RELATED PARTY TRANSACTIONS